Introduction

 The microbiome is composed of all of the microorganisms that reside both on and within the human body.
 Studies in mice suggest that cold exposure can alter the composition and activity of the gut microbiome to improve energy metabolism and support thermogenesis.

-Upon cold exposure, the composition of gut microbiota in mice is altered to support the activation of nonshivering thermogenesis in part by increasing the uptake of carbohydrates and lipoprotein-derived triglycerides.[76][77][78]
-Conversely, mice lacking gut microbiota have impaired nonshivering thermogenesis and decreased insulin sensitivity.[79]
+Upon cold exposure, the gut microbiota composition in mice changes to support the activation of nonshivering thermogenesis by increasing the uptake of carbohydrates and lipoprotein-derived triglycerides.[74][75][76]
+Conversely, mice lacking gut microbiota have impaired nonshivering thermogenesis and decreased insulin sensitivity.[77]
 Translational studies are needed to evaluate the impact of the gut microbiome on the activation of nonshivering thermogenesis in humans.

 Brain effects of cold exposure

-Cold exposure elicits the release of norepinephrine into the brain and may activate the cold shock protein RBM3.
+Cold exposure releases norepinephrine into the brain and may activate the cold shock protein RBM3.
 Some studies suggest that cold exposure may improve mood and cognition, decrease depression, and protect against neurodegenerative disease.

 Mood and cognition

-One of the most consistent and profound physiological responses to cold exposure is a robust release of norepinephrine into the bloodstream as well as in the locus coeruleus, the brain's main source of norepinephrine.[80][14]
-Norepinephrine is a key player in the mood and cognitive-enhancing effects of cold exposure.
-As described above, norepinephrine is a neurotransmitter involved in vigilance, focus, attention, and mood.[81]
-Generally, lower norepinephrine activity is associated with inattention, decreased focus and cognitive ability, low energy, and poor mood.[82][83]
-Pharmacological depletion of norepinephrine can lead to depression.[84]
-In fact, both ADHD and depression are sometimes treated with norepinephrine reuptake inhibitors, but these drugs carry some risks.[85]
+One of the most consistent and profound physiological responses to cold exposure is a robust release of norepinephrine into the bloodstream and in the locus coeruleus, the brain's main source of norepinephrine.[14]
+Norepinephrine is a key player in cold exposure's mood and cognitive-enhancing effects.
+As described above, norepinephrine is a neurotransmitter involved in vigilance, focus, attention, and mood.[78]
+Generally, lower norepinephrine activity is associated with inattention, decreased focus and cognitive ability, low energy, and poor mood.[79][80]
+Pharmacological depletion of norepinephrine can lead to depression.[81]
+Clinicians sometimes treat ADHD and depression with norepinephrine reuptake inhibitors, but these drugs carry some risks.[82]

-After adults who had been diagnosed with depression underwent ten cryotherapy sessions, they showed marked reductions in their depressive symptoms and improved quality of life, mood, and disease acceptance, suggesting that whole-body cryotherapy is beneficial for mental well-being and quality of life.[86]
+After adults diagnosed with depression underwent ten cryotherapy sessions, they showed marked reductions in depressive symptoms and improved quality of life, mood, and disease acceptance, suggesting that whole-body cryotherapy benefits mental well-being and quality of life.[83]
 In addition, some anecdotal evidence suggests that cold exposure improves mood and may help treat depression.
-Findings from a case report suggest that a 68ºF (20°C) cold shower for two to three minutes preceded by a gradual adaptation period can relieve depressive symptoms when performed once or twice daily over the course of several weeks to months.[87]
-A separate case report demonstrated that cold water swimming once or twice a week improved mood and reduced depressive symptoms in young women.[88]
+Findings from a case report indicate that a 68ºF (20°C) cold shower for two to three minutes preceded by a gradual adaptation period can relieve depressive symptoms when performed once or twice daily over several weeks to months.[84]
+A separate case report demonstrated that cold water swimming once or twice a week improved mood and reduced depressive symptoms in young women.[85]
 These reports are anecdotal and involve exercise as a confounding factor.
-However, studies in animals suggest a mechanism by which cold exposure may improve mood.
+However, animal studies suggest a mechanism by which cold exposure may improve mood.

-More direct evidence is needed to link cold exposure as a strategy for the potential treatment of cognitive and mood disorders, but it is an interesting and promising area of inquiry.
+More direct evidence is needed to link cold exposure as a strategy for potentially treating cognitive and mood disorders, but it is an intriguing and promising area of inquiry.

 Brain aging

-Interestingly, synaptic regeneration after cold exposure has also been observed in mice, which are not hibernating animals.
-Briefly cooling mice to a body temperature similar to that of some hibernating animals promoted synapse reassembly and temporarily increased RBM3 in the animals' brains.
+Interestingly, synaptic regeneration occurs after cold exposure in mice, non-hibernating animals.
+Briefly cooling mice to a body temperature similar to some hibernating animals promoted synapse reassembly and temporarily increased RBM3 in the animals' brains.
 After repeated application of the procedure, RBM3 expression increased and persisted for several weeks.
-In the same study, mice predisposed to have Alzheimer’s disease lost the ability to upregulate RBM3 and subsequently lost the ability to reassemble synapses.
+In the same study, mice predisposed to have Alzheimer's disease lost the ability to upregulate RBM3 and subsequently lost the ability to reassemble synapses.
 The upregulation of RBM3 in the mice promoted sustained synaptic protection, prevented behavioral deficits and neuronal loss, and prolonged survival.[25][26]

-An in vitro study using human astrocytes, a type of brain cell, found that decreasing the culturing temperature from 37°C (normal human body temperature) to 35°C activated RBM3.[95]
-The extent to which RBM3 protects against neurodegeneration in humans, however, is still not entirely understood.
+An in vitro study using human astrocytes, a type of brain cell, found that decreasing the culturing temperature from 37°C (normal human body temperature) to 35°C activated RBM3.[92]
+The extent to which RBM3 protects against neurodegeneration in humans is still not entirely understood.

-It is plausible that therapeutic strategies that increase norepinephrine, such as cold-water immersion and whole-body cryotherapy, may lower inflammation and facilitate attenuation of what is otherwise a major contributor to the aging process in the brain.
-Additional studies are needed in humans to determine the degree to which RBM3 may be activated upon cold exposure and determine the potential for RBM3 to protect against neurodegeneration.
+Therapeutic strategies that increase norepinephrine, such as cold-water immersion and whole-body cryotherapy, may lower inflammation and facilitate attenuation of what is otherwise a significant contributor to the aging process in the brain.
+Additional studies are needed in humans to determine the degree to which RBM3 may activate upon cold exposure and the potential for RBM3 to protect against neurodegeneration.

 Cold exposure exerts variable effects with exercise

-Cold exposure is widely utilized as a therapy to improve muscle recovery and increase performance.
+Cold exposure is widely used to improve muscle recovery and increase performance.
 Numerous studies have investigated the effects of cold exposure after exercise or athletic competition, with mixed results.
-The inconsistent findings in these studies are likely due to the nature of the exercise (endurance versus resistance) and the time of the cold exposure with respect to exercise (pre-exercise, immediately after exercise, or later).
-Studies suggest that cold exposure immediately after resistance training may blunt muscle adaptations, while cold exposure after endurance exercises such as cycling or long-distance running may improve muscle recovery and performance.
+The inconsistent findings in these studies are likely due to the nature of the exercise (endurance versus resistance) and the time of the cold exposure concerning exercise (pre-exercise, immediately after exercise, or later).
+Studies suggest that cold exposure immediately after resistance training may blunt muscle adaptations.
+In contrast, cold exposure after endurance exercises such as cycling or long-distance running may improve muscle recovery and performance.

 Timing influences the effects of cold exposure with exercise

-Immediately after exercise, blood concentrations of pro-inflammatory proteins and reactive oxygen species increase.[96]
-Conversely, concentrations of anti-inflammatory proteins peak within the first hour post-exercise, likely to restrict the magnitude and duration of the preceding inflammatory response.[97]
-These physiological responses play roles in mediating beneficial adaptations to exercise.[98]
-However, excessive exercise-induced inflammation can promote muscle damage, fatigue, and immune dysfunction, the extent of which varies according to the duration and intensity of exercise.[99]
+Immediately after exercise, blood concentrations of pro-inflammatory proteins and reactive oxygen species increase.[93]
+Conversely, concentrations of anti-inflammatory proteins peak within the first hour post-exercise, likely restricting the magnitude and duration of the preceding inflammatory response.[94]
+These physiological responses mediate beneficial adaptations to exercise.[95]
+However, excessive exercise-induced inflammation can promote muscle damage, fatigue, and immune dysfunction, the extent of which varies according to the duration and intensity of exercise.[96]

 Cold exposure immediately after exercise may diminish the beneficial training adaptations by blunting the immune response.
-A study in young elite athletes evaluated the effect of ice pack application after sprint interval training.
+A study on young elite athletes evaluated the effect of ice pack application after sprint interval training.
 After the athletes exercised, they applied ice packs to their hamstring muscles for two sessions lasting 15 minutes with a 15-minute rest between each session.
-The athletes' blood concentrations of anabolic hormones (associated with repair and synthesis) increased immediately after exercise, but after ice pack application the hormones decreased and the catabolic hormone (associated with breakdown) IGFBP-1 increased, compared to recovery without cold exposure.[100]
+The athletes' blood concentrations of anabolic hormones (associated with repair and synthesis) increased immediately after exercise.
+However, after ice pack application, the hormones decreased, and the catabolic hormone (associated with breakdown) IGFBP-1 increased, compared to recovery without cold exposure.[97]

-Use of cryotherapy, cold-water immersion, or ice packs immediately after training may undermine certain beneficial effects of having acute periods of low-grade inflammation.
+Cryotherapy, cold-water immersion, or ice packs immediately after training may undermine specific beneficial effects of acute low-grade inflammation periods.
 The peak anti-inflammatory response appears to occur up to one hour after activity, and some inflammation and immune activation before that point may be beneficial.

 Cold exposure may diminish the effects of resistance exercise